MidnightsFX/ValhallaEternal/ValhallEternal/README.md

 - Knowledge is Power | Sacrifice a trophy to gain +dmg% against that creature

 ## Core
-- Choosen weapon skill randomly provides XP to other skills
+- Weapon skill randomly provides XP to other skills

 ### Boons
 - Wisdom of the Ages | Recieve bonus XP (chance? random?)
 - Strike Now! | provides a burst of stamina when close to death
-- Knowledge is Power | Every time you discover a recipe, gain a small amount of XP for a random skill
+- Curiosity | Every time you discover a recipe, gain a small amount of XP for a random skill
+- Knowledge is Power | Highest non-combat skill provides a bonus to all weapon skills

+## Baldur | Swamp
+God of Light, Purity & Invincibility

+## Choice UI?
+- Summon a wisp to light your way at night every x minutes/hits (toggleable)?

+## Core
+- Cleanse | Reduces duration of poison, and fire on you

+### Boons
+- Cleanse Wet | Reduces duration of wet on you
+- Light of Baldur | Increases damage against undead
+- Stronger Shields | Increases shield block effectiveness
+- Arrow Catcher | Reduces projectile damage taken every x hits/minutes

 ## Skaði | Mountains
 Goddess of Winter, Mountains & Hunting